 1. Download the application bundle here.
 It is enclosed in a 13 MB ZIP file.
 Extract it and place it anywhere on your hard disk.
 Do not launch the application until you finish step 2; if you do, it will display a warning that you need to add a ROM file, and SheepShaver will not start.

 2. Get a copy of a New World Mac PPC ROM.
 See the setup guide at E-Maculation for advice on how to find one.
-(A web search for "new world PPC ROM best for SheepShaver" - without the quotation marks - might also yield results.)
-Make certain that the ROM file is named Mac OS ROM and drop it onto the SheepShaver Wrapper.
+(Or you can go directly to the Redundant Robot web site and find the file indicated as "best for SheepShaver".)
+The ROM file that you find will probably be named something like "newworldrom"; make certain to rename the ROM file Mac OS ROM (use this exact string; no extension) and drop the ROM file onto the SheepShaver Wrapper.
 A message from the SheepShaver Wrapper will tell you that the file was copied to the correct location.

 Note that you should not try to change the "Unix Root" folder in the SheepShaver -> Preferences dialog, because the application will ignore any change you make to the "Unix Root" setting in the Preferences dialog.
 (Any other changes made in the Preferences dialog, however, will take effect the next time you start the application.)
 For complicated reasons, my own system - the one on which this one is based - writes the location of the Unix folder into the SheepShaver preferences file every time the program launches, and I didn't change that method when preparing this reduced version.
 Hold down CapsLock when starting the SheepShaver Wrapper if you want to change the location of the Unix folder.

 4. Study the configuration guide at E-Maculation.
 The Configuration Guide includes absolutely essential information about using the "classic" Mac OS in SheepShaver.
 If something goes wrong, and you have not studied that guide, then you have only yourself to blame.